 Some ovulation test kits only come with around a week’s worth of tests, which might not be enough to gain clear information about your fertile window.

-Be sure to have a decent number of ovulation test strips available, at least for the first couple of cycles.
+Be sure to have a decent number of tests available, at least for the first couple of cycles.

 When you do get a positive test, plan on having sex at least once a day for the next two to three days if you’re hoping to get pregnant.